Chaplains are available in-house: Monday - Friday; 8 a.m. - 10 p.m.

 Anyone may request a chaplain’s visit—you, a family member, your clergy, your doctor or a member of the hospital staff.
 We respond promptly to specific requests.
 Regular visits are made to patients’ rooms as time permits.

 For our patients identified as Catholic on the census report, Catholic Charities provides a Chaplain to meet your sacramental needs.
 Volunteer Eucharistic ministers also visit daily.
-An on-call priest is available 24 hours a day for emergencies.
+An on-call priest is available 24/7 for emergencies.

 Patients of other Christian Traditions may request Holy Communion and the staff chaplain will assist you.